jim-2000/gitman/README.md

+## if you faceing any issues  just change you access token and build again
 Assignment Details:

 Your task is to create a Flutter application that utilizes the GitHub API to retrieve and display information about GitHub repositories.
 The application should have the following features:

 1. First Page : https://api.github.com/users/{userName}
   - Here the user will input a username and after that you go to the home page.